lost-illusi0n/dnskotlin/README.md

 ```

 ## What?
 There are many DNS records to be resolved, and many platforms that they need to be resolved on.
-This library provides a basic client implementation of the [DNS protocol](https://www.ietf.org/rfc/rfc1035.txt).
+This library is a client implementation of the [DNS protocol](https://www.ietf.org/rfc/rfc1035.txt).

 Supports HTTPS (DoH) and UDP transports.

+Supports the JVM, Linux, and Windows platforms.

 Further implementation of the protocol, or support for additional platforms are added when needed (make an issue if something you need is missing).